Ontbo/ontbo-context-api/README.md

 <img width="3509" height="2481" alt="Benchmark Ontbo_2026" src="https://github.com/user-attachments/assets/27301fb8-7834-4dba-af52-098824243db5" />
  <p> This is not merely another vendor-biased benchmark.
 This performance analysis, comparing ChatGPT 5.2 without Ontbo API and ChatGPT 5.2 with Ontbo API, follows a rigorous methodology formally validated by the Cambridge University Scientific Board in December 2025.
 Based on 19 items (demographics, cognition, health, finances…).
-Performance was measured across more than 500 multi-turn conversations, comparing intrinsic hashtag#LLM memory with an external conversational memory layer.
+Performance was measured across more than 500 multi-turn conversations, comparing intrinsic LLM memory with an external conversational memory layer.

 ➡️ This benchmark shows what happens when an external cognitive context layer works alongside leading models, with long-term reasoning reaching up to 93% recall accuracy.
 ➡️ It’s not a RAG, not memory tools, not a buffer. <p>